 North Texas is no stranger to high humidity, especially in the hot spring and summer months.
 The sticky weather can be oppressive and uncomfortable outdoors, but it can cause significant problems indoors as well.
 A humid home poses some potential problems, from water damage to contaminant growth and pest infestations.

-Ideal indoor relative humidity is between 30 and 50 percent, but homes in North Texas can climb well above that figure if not properly managed.
+The ideal indoor relative humidity is between 30 and 50 percent, but homes in North Texas can climb well above that figure if not properly managed.
 To make sure your indoor living space is comfortable and protected, here are three important ways you can keep your humid home in check:

 Check Your Ducts

 One of the most common culprits when it comes to a humid home is a leaking or poorly-insulated duct system.
 In addition to causing your HVAC system to work harder and compromising its ability to condition your home’s air properly, leaking ducts can also cause unconditioned air to be pulled into your home from outside.
 Even small leaks can draw in a tremendous volume of moisture through any gaps in your building envelope, particularly on high-humidity days.
+Duct cleaning and inspections can remedy these potential problems.

 Resize Your HVAC System